 Ads.txt is simply a text file that sits on your server and lists the places authorised to sell ads on your behalf.
+The “ads” part of the name is an acronym for “Authorised Digital Sellers”.
 The idea is simple: Buyers can collect this data and be sure that if they’re paying for ads on rollingstone.com then that is where those ads will appear (see example from rollingstone.com/ads.txt) .

 The file simply lists the accounts that are authorised to sell the inventory, doing so in a format that can be easily crawled and indexed.

 What do publishers stand to gain from implementing ads.txt?

 If you are the New York Times, the benefit is obvious: Advertisers looking for exposure on your site won’t be tricked into buying misrepresented inventory and you retain control over pricing.
 As the standard gains more widespread adoption buyers are more likely to require ads.txt for all buys, making it more relevant to less well known publishers too.

 Q: What are the drawbacks of implementing ads.txt?

 The initiative is not without some criticism.
 Ads.txt is designed to bring transparency, but some argue that it is too transparent.
 Implementing ads.txt shows exactly where you sell your inventory to anyone who cares to look.
 If you price your ad inventory differently through different channels this allows buyers to shop around for the lowest price

 Take, as an example, the ads.txt file for Business Insider :